Name: Greg Horvitz

-When you think of the term ‘Midwestern Gentleman’ what type of person comes to mind?
+When hear the term ‘Midwestern Gentleman’ what type of person comes to mind?

 I think of guys with balance.
 Maybe you hunt or fish, bike or rock climb but that doesn’t capture the whole picture.
 He has a more civilized side as well and values aesthetics and community.

 What’s that perfect place you head out to and explore in the Midwest?

 Like most Midwesterners, I go to the cabin.
 Ours is in Hayward, WI.
 I love it there.
 There are hardly any people, clear lakes, miles of single-track, and bars that haven’t changed in 50 years.
 What could be better?

 Living in Minneapolis, what is the “unsung hero” in town our readers should check out?

 Minneapolis has so much to offer for a town of its size.
 It seems like there is another great restaurant or brewery opening every day.
 Hands down the best sausages that I have ever had come from a place called Lowry Hill Meats.
 They have just the right amount of fat.
 The butchers are almost all ex-chefs who now have families and don’t want to work late at night.

 What was the first thing you remember making?

 I was very into Legos as a kid but I don’t think I ever read the instructions or made what was on the box.
 That is how I approach a lot of things in life (look at the recipe, then close the book and make something similar).
 Sometimes you fail and have to order take-out but other times, the results are spectacular- and you learn more along the way.

 With the name Fisher + Baker, a name you’ve said led you to give ode in part to your time around the Great Lakes.
 What were your most formative years and how did that influence your craft?